GreyRook/code-with-style/docs/process/index.md

 The Scrum Teams decides when the refinement is done but it should consume no more than 10% of DEV capacity.
 It also gives the Dev Team an insight into what is currently planned for the next Sprints.

-In the context of the *Sprint Planning* tickets and subtasks should get tagged with BE (backend) or FE (frontend) to better understand which part of the team can handle which task.
+In the context of the *Sprint Planning* tickets and subtasks must get tagged with BE (backend) or FE (frontend) if applicable, to better understand which part of the team can handle which task.

 ### Story Points